GaetanoMondelli/Encode-Scaling-Ethereum/README.md

 3. You then run the same script with npm run deploy-sepolia.
 4. Finally, we need to re-run the Etherlink part with npm run deploy-etherlink, commenting out the deployment part (to avoid the creation of a new instance) and commenting out the part where we set the sidechain parameter with the address of the sidechain contract deployed in Sepolia.
 This information is needed to route messages between different chains.

+# OPEN ISSUES

+1. Hyperlane's Bridge sometimes loses some messgaes (https://discord.com/channels/935678348330434570/1226115716957208586) **Mitigation**: Protocol messages to be idempotent to be message-lost-issues resistant

+2. Redstone wrapper sdk library comaptibility with Hardhat v6.0 (https://discord.com/channels/786251205008949258/992359929467895838/1228301971568590929)
+**Mitigation**: Using [@ethersproject](https://www.npmjs.com/search?q=%40ethersproject%2F) library for legacy (and depreated support) of old ethers functions.
+Losing some og the usability and sempliity of Hardhat but works as per this [deployment test sccript](etherlink/packages/hardhat/deploy/01_deploy_oracle.ts)